azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # The reason why we should standardize en-ja translation of terms
-Standardization is not necessary if all Japanese tutorials fulfill the steps like 'perfect-katakana-translation'.
+Standardization is not necessary if all Japanese tutorials fulfill the steps like 'PERFECT-katakanaTerm-translation'.
 The reason is that the number of the steps in both Japanese and English are same.

 But, in fact, almost all websites don't fulfill the above condition.
 In worse case, the explanation that is rare in Japanese website exists, but the wrong explanation.